spikeekips/mitum-doc/readthedocs/docs/network/network.rst

 Network
 ============================================================

 Mitum network consists of the distributed separated nodes.
-These nodes comprises the mitum network.
+These nodes comprise the mitum network.
 Basically mitum network has one decision at a time and the decision will be established as the Block.